aggregat4/dendriform/JOURNAL.md

 Importing the full workflow opml export now works, but it is slow.
 It does finish in a minute or maybe two, but there is no progress indicating.

-TODO: spinner works, but layout of dialog sucks: close dialog after import, fix alignment of form elements and spinner, move close button on popup menu also outside of the menu items
 TODO: add a mechanism to rerender the tree (optionally) after importing

 There are still bugs with opening a collapsed node, it does not correctly rerender in all cases.